jasonmpittman/research-ideas/research-ideas-2017.md

 What is the optimal strategy for determining search keywords when conducting literature review?

+To what extent do readers of academic research rate those studies with high keyword density and consistency in fundamental statements higher than studies with lower keyword density in the same statements?

+What is the mean number of iterations (changes) to research problem statements made by doctoral students?

+Do higher rated research statements (i.e., problem, purpose, research question) undergo a significantly higher number of modifications before publication than similar statements with lower ratings?

+To what extent do declared keywords appear more frequently in higher rated cybersecurity research literature compared to lower rated literature?

+Is there a statistically significant mean difference between Flesh-Kincaid readability scores in cybersecurity research literature with a higher impact factor than literature with a lower impact factor?

+Are there common decision-making strategies employed by doctoral students to determine the appropriate research method and research design for their dissertation?

 ## <a name="September">September
 #### Week 1

+*To what extent is the EEG pattern different between non-invasive brain-computer interface wearers when executing the same brain speller exercise?*

 #### Week 2